 Another significant theme is the funding of pension liabilities for state and local governments.
 As a recent example, the city of Dallas saw its credit rating downgraded3 because of concerns about an underfunded pension plan for its public safety employees.
 Select state and local governments, most notably in California, have begun to address their pension issues, but these are likely to remain a source of concern for an extended period of time.

-We see a number of headwinds in 2017: pension liabilities, uncertainty around Mr. Trump's policies, continued U.S. economic improvement leading to additional Fed rate hikes, and global macro uncertainties.
-Given these headwinds, we are relatively neutral on municipals.
-We expect volatility to continue into next year, though it may potentially ease as tax policies, infrastructure spending, and healthcare changes become clearer.
+We see a number of headwinds in 2017: pension liabilities, uncertainty around President Trump's policies, continued U.S. economic improvement leading to additional Fed rate hikes, and global macro uncertainties.
+Given these headwinds, we're relatively neutral on municipals.
+We expect volatility to continue into next year, although it may potentially ease as tax policies, infrastructure spending, and healthcare changes become clearer.

 1 The Bloomberg Barclays Municipal Bond Index tracks the performance of the U.S. investment-grade tax-exempt bond market.
-Prior to 8/24/16, the index was named the Barclays Municipal Bond Index.
 It is not possible to invest directly in an index.
-Past performance is no guarantee of future results.
+Past performance does not guarantee future results.
+2 "Meredith Whitney on the Future of Muni Bonds," Forbes, June 2013.
+3 "Summary Rating Rationale," Moody's, October 2016.